iharshchauhan/new-website/content/projects/mcp-server-and-client/first-mcp-terminal-server.md

 ---

-## 🛠️ Prerequisites
+## Prerequisites

-Before starting, make sure you have:
+Before starting, make sure we have:

 | Tool | What it is | Download |
 |------|-----------|----------|